moreunum/dotFiles/emacs.md

       * spacemacs layer for reference
   * completion:
     * front-ends:
-      * company-mode
+      * company-mode: seems to be better
       * auto-complete
       * spacemacs auto-completion layer as reference for both
+    * rtags: may be sufficient for completion
-    * best: emacs-ycmd = interface to ycm server
+    * emacs-ycmd = interface to ycm server
       * company-ycmd is the front-end for completion
       * flycheck-ycmd is the front-end for errors
       * spacemacs ycmd layer as example
-    * next best? irony-mode
+    * irony-mode
-      * works similarly to rtags
+      * works similarly to ycm
+      * may stop working after a while
+      * may be easier to set up than ycm
+      * not fuzzy like ycm
+      * c++ only
       * front-end either company or autocomplete
       * errors with flycheck
       * company-irony-backend
       * company-irony-c-headers
+    * company-clang
+    * company-gtags
   * setup examples:
     * cmake-ide
     * prelude